AK-47DATA/AK-47DATA/README.md

 ゛Judge easily.
 I'm sometimes a sensitive person, so If you enjoy making fun or judge me/others dni.

-゛Are racist.
+゛Racist.
 No explanation for this one.
 Just dni please if you're an racist.

 ゛Don't accept a "no".
 If you continue pushing after I've already said no or repeatedly ignore my boundaries, please just go.